Back to Dark-mode Guide

 Mode Switching Animation

-• Keep the transition relatively quick (200-300ms) to avoid an unfinished appearance that makes users wonder if your site is having some kind of existential crisis
+• Keep the transition relatively quick (200-300ms) to avoid an unfinished appearance

 Dark Mode Design Systems: Maintaining Consistency